SQream/sqream_docs/tutorials/getting_started/sqream_sql.rst

 Delete rows
 =============

-To delete rows in a table selectively, use the :ref:`DELETE FROM <delete>` command, with a table name and a `WHERE` clause to specify which rows are to be deleted:
+To delete rows in a table selectively, use the :ref:`DELETE<delete>` command, with a table name and a `WHERE` clause to specify which rows are to be deleted:

 .. code-block:: psql